A hiker with outstretched arms at Slemenova spica in the Julian Alps - the concept of freedom

 All of the huts offer vegetarian options and usually at least one vegan option.
 Still, kitchens high up are basic, so don’t expect too many choices.
 Huts generally serve authentic meals like stews, soups, and sausages.
 If you have strict dietary restrictions, consider bringing your own food as they can’t make a special meal per request.

 Most high-altitude huts in Slovenia don’t have a drinking water source, but you can buy bottled water for around 4,5€ per 1,5l.
 You can also bring a water purifier and filter rainwater or water from the lakes.
-There are also some freshwater sources on the way so you never have to carry too much.
+Some freshwater sources are also on the way so you never have to carry too much.

 In our guided tours, we take care of the reservations for you, and you pay for the huts together with food on the spot.
 In most huts, you can pay with a credit card, but it is advisable to bring some cash just in case if the internet is down – After all, you're in the mountains.
 If you are a member of the UIAA Alpine Association, bring your card and you will get a discount.

-For our self-guided tours, the accommodation with breakfast is included in the price.
+For our self-guided tours, the accommodation with half-board is included in the price.

 Self-guided